 The new law applies strict standards for the appointment of mosque imams under ministry authority.
 Law 31 also gives the ministry greater oversight over religious schools, while the religious endowments minister will now head the Council on Islamic Jurisprudence in place of the grand mufti, and will even have a role in naming the mufti’s successor.
 The law could effectively ensure that there is a powerful religious lobby in the state that seeks to centralize its authority over nearly all aspects of religion in society.

 The centralization of religious authority in Syria calls into question the future relationship between local clerics and their communities.
 As was the case before 2011, the value of the clerical establishment was that it provided the regime with religious and social legitimacy.
 Under Law 31, the Ministry of Religious Endowments has begun replacing some clerics in former rebel-held areas in Rural Damascus with regime loyalists.7 However, removing clerics who enjoy local support may undermine the regime’s goal of enhancing its legitimacy.

-This comes on top of the fact that the regime’s use of clerics to regain control over opposition areas negatively affected the credibility of the country’s religious establishment in the eyes of many Syrians.
+This comes on top of the fact that the clerics’ role in reestablishing the state’s religious authority over opposition areas negatively affected the credibility of the country’s religious establishment in the eyes of many Syrians.
 Thus, it remains to be seen whether the regime can regain its legitimacy and successfully reassert its authority over a fractured religious field, as well as over communities that have been transformed during the war.

 1 Author interview with a former resident of Babila, northern Syria, by telephone, June 2018.